vedantk/intelligent-agents/README.md

 ### intelligent-agents
-This is a general framework for implementing and testing intelligent agents, focusing on adversarial search strategies.
+This is a general framework for implementing and testing intelligent agents in C++, focusing on adversarial search strategies.